LAST UPDATED: March 27, 2020

 - Information Provided when You Otherwise Interact with Us.
 You may provide us with personal information when you fill in forms, respond to surveys, participate in promotions or research opportunities, communicate with our customer service teams, or use other features of our services.

 - Your Business Data.
-While it may not constitute personal information, if you use our services, we likely host data you provide us related to your business (“Business Data”).
+While it may not constitute personal information, if you use our services, we likely host data you provide us related to your business and obtain other information related to your business, such as your bank account balance and transaction history (“Business Data”).
 We understand your Business Data is sensitive (and in some instances confidential).
 As such, we do not access, use or disclose your Business Data except as set forth in Sections 3 and 4 of this Policy.

 2.2 Information Collected When Using Our Websites and Services